-We can’t emphasise enough the importance of communication in business.
+We can’t emphasize enough the importance of communication in business.
 Whether you’re a practicing or an aspiring CFO, investing in your communication skills today will surely pay off in the near future.

 Interested to know the other essential skills of a modern CFO?
 Read this article next: CFO Skills and Abilities: Four Essential Skills The Modern CFO Should Have

 If you need a CFO support service to facilitate process improvement in our company, you may get in touch with our finance transformation advisors today.
 You can also download a copy of our Premium CFO Solutions whitepaper to learn more about our CFO services.